conduktor/conduktor-docs/docs/gateway/how-to/crypto-shredding.md

 1. setting up a local Gateway to encrypt sensitive user data sent to a Kafka topic using the Gateway KMS
 2. decrypting data read off the same Kafka topic via Gateway (in order to demonstrate normal working conditions)
-3. crypto shredding `EDEKs` such that associated data can no longer be decrypted by Gateway
+3. crypto shredding an `EDEK` such that associated data can no longer be decrypted by Gateway

 We will configure Gateway to encrypt sensitive customer data (`password`, `visa`) using a `DEK` derived from a unique customer identifier (`userId`).
 Other data (eg `name`) will be left un-encrypted.
 All of the data will come from the same simple json payload.
 For example, we might expect to see